build-on-aws/content/tutorials/tidy-your-bedroom-identify-unused-resources/index.md

 *Note: While this only has to be executed once, this step can take some time to complete, especially is your account has lots of resources in many different regions.
 You should wait until this step is complete before proceeding to step 2.*

-1. From AWS Console, search for AWS Resource Explorer using the search bar or the shortcut *Alt + S*
+1. From AWS Console, search for `AWS Resource Explorer` using the search bar or the shortcut *Alt + S*
-1. Select AWS Resource Explorer
+1. Select AWS Resource Explorer:

 ![Search bar showing AWS Resource Explorer](images/console-search-bar.png "Search for AWS Resource Explorer")

-3. On the right, select *Go to Resource Explorer* button
+3. On the Resource Explorer dashboard, select `Go to Resource Explorer` button:

 ![A button with Go to Resource Explorer](images/turn-on-resource-explorer.png "Go to Resource Explorer to set up your indexes")